-PCR has great utility in the detection of methylation in a sequence using methylation-specific PCR.
+PCR has great utility in the detection of methylation in a DNA sequence using methylation-specific PCR.

-However, the method for methylation assay is slightly different having an additional step of bisulfite treatment.
+However, the method for methylation assay is slightly different with an additional step of bisulfite treatment.

 The bisulfite treatment converts the unmethylated cytosine into uracil but the methylated cytosine remains unaffected.

-The set of primers are designed, one specific for the methylated cytosine reach sequence with guanine.
+The set of primers are designed, one specific for the methylated cytosine rich sequence with guanine.

 Another set of primer is designed specifically to the bisulfite-treated sequence in which the unmethylated cytosines converted into uracil.